|FOR IMMEDIATE RELEASE|

 “We hope the President will hear Congress’ call and work with both parties to ensure a meaningful centennial initiative that can provide the national parks with real support.
 In Mississippi, we are well aware of the importance of preserving the National Park System for future generations,” said Bess Averett, Executive Director, Friends of Vicksburg National Military Park, Vicksburg, Mississippi.

 “Not only do our national parks care for historic sites that represent the making of America, they also preserve places of astounding beauty and important habitats.
 As a member of the Bar Harbor community and as a community leader, I believe that a strong centennial celebration will herald the importance of NPS, and it will boost the local economy during the centennial year and subsequent years,” said Cinnamon Catlin-Legutko, President & CEO of the Abbe Museum, Bar Harbor, Maine.

 Background: Historically, national leaders have marked major anniversaries of the National Park System with strong national park initiatives.
 The challenges facing our parks, with funding shortages and resource protection needs, are well documented.
 With polls showing unique support for national parks among the American people, with 95 percent agreeing on the important federal role in protecting and funding our national parks, there is a unique opportunity for our leaders to work together to protect and enhance this cherished American institution.

-To view a copy of the letter, visit this page.
+View a copy of the letter.